istio/istio.io/content/en/docs/setup/install/operator/index.md

     monitoringPort: 15050
 {{< /text >}}

-Note that some parameters will temporarily exist in both the Helm and IstioControlPlane APIs - for example, K8s resources, namespaces and enablement.
+Some parameters will temporarily exist in both the Helm and IstioControlPlane APIs - for example, K8s resources, namespaces and enablement.
 However, the Istio community recommends using the IstioControlPlane API as it is more consistent, is validated, and follows the graduation process for APIs.

-## Show differences in profiles or manifests
+## Show differences in profiles

-The `profile diff` and `manifest diff` subcommands can be used to show the differences between profiles or manifests, which is useful for checking the effects of customizations before applying changes to a cluster.
+The `profile diff` subcommand can be used to show the differences between profiles, which is useful for checking the effects of customizations before applying changes to a cluster.

 For example, you can show differences between the default and demo profiles using these commands: